angelariggs/angelariggs.github.io/_posts/2020-07-02-future-of-quality-at-instrument.md

 comments: true
 ---

-For the past six months, I’ve been leading a new initiative at Instrument: creating an internal Quality Engineering discipline within our larger Technology discipline. test
+For the past six months, I’ve been leading a new initiative at Instrument: creating an internal Quality Engineering discipline within our larger Technology discipline.

 Instrument has historically partnered with external agencies for quality assurance, using a model that brings in a separate QA team during the closing sprints of a project.
 Instrument has launched beautiful and innovative products under this model - but now I want to take it even further, and set a foundation that will allow us to solve bigger and better challenges together.